rtsaad/CarND-Controls-PID/README.md

 ### 4.3 Ki (Integral Gain)

 The Ki gain reduces the persistent error, i.e. the accumulated error.
 The integral gain helps the controller to deal with the  ``systematic bias`` problem witch leads to a systematic error.
-This video illustrates the car following the lane center using a complete PID controller.
-The Ki gain helps to remove the residual error and approaches the car near to the center of the track.
-This [video](https://github.com/otomata/CarND-Controls-PID/blob/master/images/ki.mp4) shows the controller augmented with the ki gain.
-It is important to mention that the car oscillates a little bit more because the ki gain has been manually tuned.
+The Ki gain should help to remove the residual error to approximate the car near to the center of the track.
+This [video](https://github.com/otomata/CarND-Controls-PID/blob/master/images/ki.mp4) illustrates the car following the lane center using a complete PID controller.
+It is important to mention that the car oscillates a little bit more than PD controller because the ki gain has been manually tuned.
 Next section, we presented the twiddle algorithm we used to fine tuning our PID controller.

 ## 5.PID Tunning